In the preceding chapters several important propositions have been thoroughly established.

 SECOND, humanism believes that man is a part of nature and that he has emerged as a result of a continuous process.

 In other words, the secular humanist worldview (which they correctly label as “religious”) is built on the foundation of atheistic evolution.
 This leads logically and irresistibly to the fifth point of the Manifesto:

 FIFTH, humanism asserts that the nature of the universe depicted by modern science makes unacceptable any supernatural or cosmic guarantees of human values. . . .
 Religion must formulate its hopes and plans in the light of the scientific spirit and method.

 As hundreds of millions of children in the public schools and universities have been indoctrinated in this atheistic worldview, it is no mystery that the country is descending into moral anarchy.
 Those children have grown up to become judges, politicians, professors and teachers, university administrators, media leaders, and heads of Hollywood.
 Every part of the culture has been touched, including the church.

-The recently deceased evolutionist and atheist professor at Cornell University, William Provine, said it clearly,
+The late evolutionist and atheist professor at Cornell University, William Provine, said it clearly,

 Let me summarize my views on what modern evolutionary biology tells us loud and clear — and these are basically Darwin’s views.
 There are no gods, no purposes, no goal-directed forces of any kind.
 There is no life after death.
 When I die, I am absolutely certain that I am going to be dead.
 That’s the end for me.
 There is no ultimate foundation for ethics, no ultimate meaning to life, and no free will for humans, either.8